Genesys Email Routing (CE16) for Genesys Engage cloud

 - Interaction Queue Management for supervisors

-Pulseis a Genesys application that offers personalized dashboards based on specific functional, organisational or geographical needs.
-Pulse dashboards present information using graphical "widgets" that can be used as graphs or tables, showing information about specific key performance indicators, such as service level, email interaction handled and the average handle time.
+Pulse is a Genesys application that offers personalized dashboards based on specific functional, organizational, or geographical needs.
+Pulse dashboards present information using graphical "widgets" that can be used as graphs or tables, showing information about specific key performance indicators, such as service level, email interaction handled, and the average handle time.
 With Pulse you can:

-- Monitor the current state and activity of Contact Center objects to help make decisions about staffing, scheduling and call routing strategies.
+- Monitor the current state and activity of your agents to help decide about staffing, scheduling, and call routing strategies.

 - Create widgets from predefined and user-defined templates for a fast and easy text or graphical presentation of selected or user-defined object statistics.